 Rod: 6’6″ Length, Medium Power, Fast Action, Line Weight: 6-12 Lbs.

 Reel: Size 35, 4-7 Ball Bearings, Line Capacity: 6Lb./230 Yds, 8Lb./185 Yds, 10Lb./150 Yds.

 Please buy a combo in the $49.99-$79.99 range.
 I call this the Toyota Camry range.
 The price tag may seem expensive next to cheaper combos, but your time is valuable.
 Most inexpensive combos will break after 5 or 6 trips so its actually cheaper to get a mid-range model now.
-Combos like the Pfleuger Trion won’t break the bank and are more than capable of handling advanced techniques as you grow.
+Combos like our Multi-Species Combo that we use every time we are on the water won’t break the bank and are more than capable of handling advanced techniques as you grow.